Significant-Gravitas/AutoGPT/rnd/autogpt_server/README.md

 Currently, the IPC is done using Pyro5 and abstracted in a way that allows a function decorated with `@expose` to be called from a different process.

+By default the daemons run on the following ports:

+Execution Manager Daemon: 8002
+Execution Scheduler Daemon: 8003
+Rest Server Daemon: 8004

 ## Adding a New Agent Block

 To add a new agent block, you need to create a new class that inherits from `Block` and provides the following information: